mlherd/donttouchyourface/README.md

       - python3 -m pip install -U pygame --use
   - 5B: You can either use the Python wrapper that I created for YOLOv3 and write your own application or use the corona.py as an example.
       -  https://github.com/mlherd/darknet/tree/python36_wrapper
+        - This probably is the most tricky part of this tutorial.
+        - If you decide to use my version of darkent.py, first you should check the changes I did in the darnet repo.
+          - In the Makefile, you need to use the right path to the numpy installation directory.
+          - After these changes, you need to rebuild YOLO.
+            ```
+            - cd darknet
+            - make clean
+            - make
+            ```
       - To detect touches, I used the rectangle overlap algorithm to check if a hand overlaps with a face.

 ## Final Result: